What is DNA Testing?

 How Accurate is DNA Testing?

 DNA testing is the most conclusive and widely accepted method for testing biological relationships.
-Our testing lab uses PCR (Polymerase Chain Reaction) method which is the most advanced technology; therefore, we can provide the most accurate, definitive results in the industry.
+Our testing lab uses 24 markers for DNA Paternity Testing and 44 markers for Family Relationship Testing; therefore, we can provide the most accurate, definitive results in the industry.
 We guarantee results for legal testing with a probability of 99.99% or greater for inclusion and 100% certainty for exclusion.

 When May Testing be Performed?